oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Faction

 **Factions** are sources of external power that the Pilots uncover through exploration and role-playing.
-When a Faction's favor has been acquired by the Pilots, they can invest cards from their Cache into that faction, keeping them on the table for later use.
-This allows well-connected Teams access to more card options beyond their rather limited personal Caches.
+When a Faction's favor has been acquired by the Pilots, they can invest cards from their Hand into that faction, keeping them on the table for later use.
+This allows well-connected Teams access to more card options beyond their rather limited personal Hands.
 Factions and their uses are described in more detail on p.
 SQUARP.

 ### Pile